Quark mixing angles vs quark masses: potential approach: Potential approach: calculation of mixing angles

 \quad { {\bf{2.1.
 Calculation of $s_{12}$.}}}

 Let us look at the 4-th power in masses potential when $\theta_{23}$, $\theta_{13}$ in (\ref{2}) are zero and only $\theta_{12} \ne 0$:

-The last approximate expression in the chain of equations (\ref{5}) is received from the general formulas (\ref{17}), (\ref{19}) of Appendix, where only contributions of the largest mass ratios were taken into account.
-It is seen that potential (\ref{5}) has stable nonzero minimum $s_{12} = \bar{s}_{12}$ (\ref{5}) for the negative sign of the second eigenvalue $m_{s}$ of mass matrix $\hat{M}_{d}$ (the same is supposed in \cite{Fritzsch}(b)); whereas an unstable extremum of this potential, at $s_{12} = 0$, corresponds to the unbroken flavor symmetry $\hat{V}_{CKM} \equiv \hat{V} = \hat{1}$.
+The last approximate expression in the chain of equations (\ref{5}) is received from the general formulas (\ref{19}), (\ref{21}) of Appendix, where only contributions of the largest mass ratios were taken into account.
+It is seen that potential (\ref{5}) has stable nonzero minimum $s_{12} = \bar{s}_{12}$ for the negative sign of the second eigenvalue $m_{s}$ of mass matrix $\hat{M}_{d}$; whereas an unstable extremum of this potential, at $s_{12} = 0$, corresponds to the unbroken flavor symmetry $\hat{V}_{CKM} \equiv \hat{V} = \hat{1}$.
+Formula for Cabibbo angle $\sin\theta_{\rm{Cab}} = \bar{s}_{12} = \sqrt{m_{d}/|m_{s}|}$ is known for decades, but, as to our knowledge, it was not derived earlier from the extremization of potential of type (\ref{5}).

 The analogous calculation of potential (\ref{5}) in case $s_{23} \ne 0$, $s_{12} = s_{13} = 0$ gives for $s_{23}$ the similar to (\ref{5}) 4-th power potential which flavor braking minimum at $\bar{s}_{23} = \sqrt{|m_{s}|/m_{b}}$ is in gross contradiction with experimental data (\ref{3}).
 Also nothing good will come out from attempt to calculate $s_{13}$ from potential (\ref{5}).